pronapro/pronapro/README.md

 ### Welcome.
 Hello 😁 I am proscovia.
-I write about datascience, AI and tech at [napro.dev](https://napro.dev/) connect with me to learn more and also get explanations for some of the code.
+I write about data science, AI and tech at [napro.dev](https://napro.dev/) connect with me to learn more and also get explanations for some of the code.
+I create summarizes on my socials be sure to follow me to know when there is a new post.